adequatica/adequatica.github.io/_posts/2024-09-04-timeouts-against-flaky-tests-true-cases-with-playwright.md

 However, this test case does not imply having any mocks, and it is much easier to add a single timeout rather than develop a highly complicated (and potentially fragile) solution for determining a single element’s state.
 Here, a few seconds in one test is sacrificed in favor of _relative_ reliability.

-> Both issues described above are the most common root causes of UI-based flaky tests, according to the 2021 study «[An Empirical Analysis of UI-based Flaky Tests](https://arxiv.org/abs/2103.02669)».
+> Both issues described above are the most common root causes of UI-based flaky tests, according to the 2021 study **«[An Empirical Analysis of UI-based Flaky Tests](https://arxiv.org/abs/2103.02669)»**.
 Where №1 fits the category «Animation Timing Issue», and №2 — «Resource Rendering».

+> Moreover, according to this study, adding timeouts («Adding or Increase Delay» between actions and «Fix Waiting Mechanism» by adding `await` where needed) is one of the core fixing strategies of flaky tests.

 ## 3. Sleep Timeouts in CI in the Cloud